pmalekzadeh/AKF-SR/README.md

-# Makf-Sr: Multi-Agent Adaptive Kalman Filtering-Based Successor Representations
+# AKF-SR: Adaptive Kalman filtering-based successor representation

-his is the code for implementing the MADDPG algorithm presented in the paper Makf-Sr: Multi-Agent Adaptive Kalman Filtering-Based Successor Representations ():
+This is the code for implementing the MADDPG algorithm presented in the paper [AKF-SR: Adaptive Kalman filtering-based successor representation] (https://arxiv.org/pdf/2204.00049.pdf):
 ##

 # Paper Citation: